How can a funding application be made?

-The SIE Fund has engaged intermediaries to design and implement initiatives for Capacity Building and Innovative Programmes.
+The SIE Fund has engaged intermediaries to design and implement initiatives for Innovative Programmes.
 Individuals and organisations with innovative ideas in addressing poverty issues and wish to seek financial support to implement innovative projects may approach directly the intermediaries running Innovative Programmes and submit applications under their funding schemes.
-Please visit the following pages and follow the hyperlinks to the websites of individual intermediaries for details of their programmes including application procedures.
+Please visit the Intermediaries' Programmes section for details.

 There are different arrangements for different programmes.
 Interested parties are advised to contact respective intermediaries directly for details.

 Who is eligible to apply for the Fund and become a Social Innovation Implementer (SII)?
 Would profit-making companies be eligible to apply?

 The Fund is open to all interested parties, including individuals, NGOs and profit-making organisations, if they could provide innovative ideas to address poverty issues in Hong Kong.
 For profit-making organisations, we may consider setting a ceiling on the percentage of profits that could be distributed to the shareholders.
 The undistributed profits should be re-invested in the services/ projects supported by the Fund for addressing poverty issues in Hong Kong.

 Would large-scale NGOs or existing social enterprises have a comparative advantage in the application for the SIE Fund?

 Every application will be considered on individual merits through a transparent and fair process.
 The major criteria would be the innovativeness of the proposed project and its expected social impacts.
 To this end, we do not see that there would be difference between large, existing or small organisations.

 Whether the SIE Fund only supports funding to new projects?